Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Methodology

 \subsection{Overall Workflow for E-SUOT}

-Although Sections~\ref{subsec:dualProblemInterMediateDomain} and~\ref{subsec:RobustTrainingProcedureForDualFormTransportResult} have presented the E-SUOT framework for intermediate domain generation, they do not provide a unified view of the overall workflow for generating intermediate domains.
-To address this, we summarize the complete procedure in Algorithm~\ref{algo:workflowImputePartOverall} (Due to page limit, the complete algorithm and other detailed information are summarized in Appendix~\ref{appendix-sec:experimentProtocols}) and the corresponding illustration is given in~\Cref{fig:illustration}.
+Although~\Cref{subsec:dualProblemInterMediateDomain,subsec:RobustTrainingProcedureForDualFormTransportResult} have presented the E-SUOT framework for intermediate domain generation, they do not provide a unified view of the overall workflow for generating intermediate domains.
+To address this, we summarize the complete procedure in Algorithm~\ref{algo:workflowImputePartOverall} (Due to space limitations, other detailed information are summarized in Appendix~\ref{appendix-sec:experimentProtocols}) and the corresponding illustration is given in~\Cref{fig:illustration}.
 As shown in the algorithm, the construction of $w_\phi$ and $\boldsymbol{T}_\theta$ are performed as separate steps, corresponding to~\Cref{fig:illustration}(a), and are illustrated in \textsl{Lines 3--6} and \textsl{Lines 7--10}, respectively.
 By iteratively executing the procedure described in \textsl{Lines 3--10}, we obtain a sequence of transport maps, $\mathcal{T} = \{\boldsymbol{T}_{\theta,t}\}_{t=0}^{T-1}$, which progressively transport samples from the source domain to the target domain, as we demonstrate in ~\Cref{fig:illustration}(b).

 Once the transport map sequence $\mathcal{T} = \{\boldsymbol{T}_{\theta,t}\}_{t=0}^{T-1}$ has been obtained, we proceed to train the classifier $h$ in a stage-wise manner along the transport path.
 Specifically, at each intermediate step $t$, we first map samples $x_t$ from the current domain to the next intermediate domain $x_{t+1}$ using the corresponding transport map $\boldsymbol{T}_{\theta,t}$.
 We then update or train the model $h_t$ using the mapped data $x_{t+1}$ as input.
 By iteratively applying this procedure for $t=0,\ldots,T-1$, the model is progressively adapted along the sequence of intermediate domains, ultimately bridging the source and target domains.